© Copyright 2025. All Rights Reserved by Presto Stantest Pvt. Ltd.

 ISO 9227: This is an international benchmark for salt spray corrosion testing, defining parameters for evaluating corrosion resistance.

-Cars face harsh weather conditions like road salt, moisture, and temperature changes, which can cause rust and damage over time.
-Cyclic salt spray testing helps check how well car parts can resist corrosion by exposing them to salt spray, humidity, and drying cycles in a controlled environment.
-This test ensures that the parts remain strong, durable, and safe for long-term use.
+Auto vehicles are subjected to extreme weather conditions such as road salt, moisture, and temperature change, which may lead to rust and damage over time.
+The tests of cyclic salt spray are used to verify the ability of car parts to withstand corrosion through exposure to salt spray, humidity, and drying cycles in a controlled setting.
+The test is done on the parts to ensure that it is strong, hardy, and safe to last long.

 Aircraft parts are exposed to tough conditions like high humidity, temperature changes, and de-icing salts, which can cause rust and damage.
 Cyclic corrosion testing helps check if these components can handle these harsh environments by exposing them to salt spray, moisture, and drying cycles.
 This ensures the parts stay strong, safe, and reliable for long-term use.